SYNOPSIS OF PROGRAM AND BACKGROUND

 Each country has contributed funds to support projects under this program that would enhance the ability of the science and technology community to positively contribute to human and economic development in Pakistan.

-In the four phases of the program carried out since 2005, a total of 73 projects have been funded.
+In the five phases of the program carried out since 2005, a total of 83 projects have been funded.
 Lists of all projects selected to date may be accessed at this website.
-The U.S.-side budgets of the grants have ranged from $40,000 for a one-year project to $350,000 for each of several three-year projects.
+The U.S.-side budgets of the grants have ranged from $40,000 for a one-year project to $350,000 for three-year projects.
 On the Pakistani side, budgets have ranged from $30,000 to $500,000.

 Applicants are reminded that priority is given to projects in which the main locus of activity is in Pakistan, not the United States, so budgets should be allocated accordingly.